Scholastic Opera Tour (Spring 2019)

 Complete the form below to book your performance.

 It's the end of summer vacation and the students can’t wait to get back to their first day at school.
-There are two students, Francine and Paul, who are the best of friend.
-Francine has boisterous personality and Paul, tends to follow the wise words of his grandmother.
-Belinda is a new student who is nervous about starting at a new school, and wasn’t sure if she would fit in.
-Francine, the instigator of the duo, choose to pick on Belinda for being different.
-Belinda had a miserable first day.
-That evening, Paul felt guilty for bullying Belinda and he recalls his grandmother’s words: “You should be nice to all the other kids at school”.
+There are two students, Francine and Paul, who are the best of friends.
+Francine has a boisterous personality and Paul tends to follow the wise words of his grandmother.
+Belinda is a new student who is nervous about starting at a new school, and isn’t sure she will fit in.
+Francine, the instigator of the duo, chooses to pick on Belinda for being different, and Belinda has a miserable first day.
+That evening, Paul feels guilty about bullying Belinda and he recalls his grandmother’s words: “You should be nice to all the other kids at school.”
 The next day, Paul decides to right his wrong and to stand up to Francine.
-Francine told Paul to choose between her and Belinda.
-Paul told Francine that he would like to be friends with both of them.
-However, Francine was adamant that he choose.
-In the end, Paul decides with stop the bullying and leave with Belinda.
-Francine, now remembered how it was to be all alone.
-In the end, the three reconcile and agreed that being different isn’t such a bad thing after all and they become really good friends.
+Francine tells Paul to choose between her and Belinda, but Paul wants to be friends with both of them!
+However, Francine is adamant that he choose.
+In the end, Paul decides to stop the bullying and leave with Belinda.
+Francine now remembers what it’s like to be all alone.
+In the end, the three reconcile and agree that being different isn’t such a bad thing after all and become good friends.